Proper Patient Assessment

 - Step 2: Focus on the Patient, Not the Pain

-In addition to investigating the sources of pain, clinicians need to find out how pain affects their patients' lives.
+Consider exploring how pain affects the patient's life.
 The collateral damage caused by chronic pain can take the forms of nausea, depression, fatigue, anxiety, and other problems.
 Learning these aspects of patients' lives will help clinicians understand the "true dimensions" of their patients' pain (Fishman, 2007).

 - Step 3: Try Reflective Listening